From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Introduction

-\item We demonstrate that iterative global pruning follows a smooth, nested trajectory of subnetworks, enabling a 'prune-once, deploy-many' workflow with a competitive amortized time cost per usable model compared to local pruning baselines.
+\begin{itemize} \item We present GISP, a simple and effective global iterative structured pruning framework for LLMs that operates post‑training and stabilizes performance at high sparsity. \item We demonstrate that iterative global pruning follows a smooth, nested trajectory of subnetworks, enabling a ``prune-once, deploy-many'' workflow with a competitive amortized time cost per usable model compared to local pruning baselines. \item We examine the task-specific property of GISP and instantiate task‑specific global importance via multiple objectives.
+Extensive experiments demonstrate consistent downstream gains across models and pruning ratio levels. \end{itemize}